koheing/firex-store/README.md

     - If it defined, call it when completed

-  - OnCompleted   ※ It is obsoleted , ^0.7.0~
+  - OnCompleted   ※ It is deprecated and removed on v1.0.0~

     - If it defined, call it when completed